ierhyna/goods-catalog/readme.txt

 Another option is to change the plugin files see the discussion [here](https://wordpress.org/support/topic/how-to-modify-the-catalog-title-page).
 It is not recommended: you will lose the changes after the plugin update.

+= How can I enable or disable the comments for catalog entries? = Since the version 1.0.0 comments comments are enabled by default.
+You can disable them globally in WordPress Admin settings (at Discussion tab), or you can use third-part plugins to make comments available only for some post types, for example [Disable Comments Plugin](https://wordpress.org/plugins/disable-comments/).

+= How can I separate comments to products and posts in the Admin Panel? = You can use my plugin [Comments by Post Type](https://wordpress.org/plugins/comments-by-post-type/) for that.

 == Changelog ==

+= 1.0.0 =

+* New feature: Comments

 = 0.10.0 =